dpfr/PushPlugin/README.md

 ***Note***

-- **Amazon Fire OS**:  "ecb" MUST be provided in order to get callback notifications.
-If you have not already registered with Amazon developer portal,you will have to obtain credentials and api_key for your app.
-This is described more in detail in the [Registering your app for Amazon Device Messaging (ADM)](#registering_for_adm) section below.

 - **Android**: If you have not already done so, you'll need to set up a Google API project, to generate your senderID.
 [Follow these steps](http://developer.android.com/guide/google/gcm/gs.html) to do so.
 This is described more fully in the **Testing** section below.
 In this example, be sure and substitute your own senderID.
 Get your senderID by signing into to your [google dashboard](https://code.google.com/apis/console/).
 The senderID is found at *Overview->Dashboard->Project Number*.

-- **BlackBerry10**: "ecb" MUST be provided to get notified of incoming push notifications.
-Also note, if doing a public consumer (BIS) push, you need to manually add the _sys_use_consumer_push permission to config.xml. `<rim:permit system="true">_sys_use_consumer_push</rim:permit>`.
-In order to receieve notifications, an invoke target must be [setup](http://developer.blackberry.com/html5/documentation/v2_1/rim_invoke-target.html) for push.
-See [BlackBerry Push Service](http://developer.blackberry.com/html5/apis/v2_1/blackberry.push.pushservice.html) for additional information about blackberry push options.

 #### successHandler